Is CKaaS Actually Profitable?

 Who Makes the Most Money in CKaaS?

-✔ Delivery-first cuisine (ramen, bowls, biryani, wraps)
+✔ Delivery-first cuisine such as ramen, bowls, biryani, and wraps

-✔ 20–40 optimized SKUs
+✔ 20–40 optimized SKUs instead of a bloated menu

-✔ High margin density products
+✔ High margin-density products and combo logic

-✔ Rating above 4.2+
+✔ Rating above 4.2 for better conversion stability

-✔ Repeat-focused menu strategy
+✔ Repeat-focused menu strategy and add-on design

-Want a Real Profitability Estimate?
+Want a Real CKaaS Profitability Estimate?

 Get a Custom Cloud Kitchen Plan for Your Brand